-Nicole is an internationally recognised and trusted authority on navigating national security, crisis and emergency management challenges in an environment of converged threat and risk.
+Nicole is an internationally recognised and trusted authority on navigating national security, crisis and emergency management challenges in environments of converged threat and risk.

-Nicole is an Adjunct Lecturer at Charles Sturt University in the School of National Security and Terrorism.
+A Non-Resident Fellow at The Krulak Center at the United States Marine Corps University, Nicole also holds the appointment of Adjunct Lecturer at Charles Sturt University in the School of National Security and Terrorism.

 Nicole is a Doctoral Candidate at the University of Southern Queensland.
 Her thesis ‘The Jihadi Nudge: Investigating the Behavioural Economics and the Influence of Terrorist and Violent Extremist Content in the Radicalisation and Recruitment of Islamic Extremists’ is a multidisciplinary body of work spanning the behavioural economics, psychology, terrorism studies and criminology disciplines.